valient-newman/ZeosLibForDelphi11/README.md

 My Github Repository <https://github.com/valient-newman>

-This addition based on Zeos 7.2.14 Release gives the support for Embarcadero Delphi 12 to ZeosLib, changed the LibSuffix from 280 to 290 for Delphi 12.
+This addition based on Zeos 7.2.14 Release gives the support for Embarcadero Delphi 11 to ZeosLib, changed the LibSuffix from 270 to 280 for Delphi 11.

 ## What is to be done?